Current issues and what the World Food Programme is doing

 Strengthened nutrition services

 Preventative nutrition significantly reduces the cost of managing malnutrition for any country.
-This part of the WFP’s development programme provides nutritional assistance in Karamoja, as well as Katakwi and Amuria districts in Eastern Uganda.
+This part of WFP’s development programme provides nutritional assistance in Karamoja, as well as Katakwi and Amuria districts in Eastern Uganda.

 In Karamoja, WFP implements a conditional Mother and Child Health and Nutrition (MCHN) programme, which operates through district health offices and assists pregnant and nursing women, and children aged 6 to 23 months.